erniebrodeur/pushover/README.md

 Delete done in the api, not lifted to the cli.

-Now, you can use these to send messages instead of having to remeber the key:
+Now, you can use these to send messages instead of having to remember the key:

 		$ pushover -a myApp -u email@somewhere.net Hello from somewhere!